niolabs/docs/docs/running-nio/README.md

 >
 > If you launched your instance without any SSL certificates, the instance is only accessible via HTTP.
 If you are logged into the System Designer via HTTPS, your browser will restrict any XHR requests going over HTTP.
 >
 > To connect to a local HTTP instance of nio with the System Designer, you'll need to log into the designer via HTTP at [http://app.n.io/design](http://app.n.io/design).
 All of your instances and systems will be the same, the only difference is, the nio commands to edit these instances won't happen over HTTPS.
+Read more about SSL support [here](/running-nio/ssl.html).

 ---
 ## Run nio from outside the project directory